Kelvyn Alp: Christchurch mosque shootings livestream

 The pair subsequently reappeared at the Christchurch District Court in December 2022.
 In addition to the charge of sharing the objectionable documentary of the Christchurch mosque shooting, Alp was charged with "failing to carry out obligations in relation to a computer search."
+In late October 2023, Justice Bruce Davidson confirmed that the couple's objectionable publication case had been transferred from Christchurch to the Wellington District Court for the defendants' convenience.
+A pre-trial date of 14 February 2024 was set.